tiara28307/CS-3366-HW1/README.md

 4) Some parking garages use elevators to get people and cars from one floor to the next.

 Rare Uses -
+1) Stage lift elevator to raise and lower sections of a stage.
+2) Dummbwaiters are small elevators used to transport small objects or loads like food or books.

 Does the interface make doing those common things easier?